boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

       an observer to export any observed extension header and without requiring relying upon (including updating) a mapping table.
 : The "No Next Header" (59) value is used if there is no upper-layer header in an IPv6 packet.
-  That value is not considered as an extension header as such.
+  Even if the value is not considered as an extension header as such, the corresponding bit is set in the ipv6ExtensionHeadersFull IE whenever that value is encountered in the Flow.

 : The value should be encoded in fewer octets as per the guidelines in {{Section 6.2 of !RFC7011}}.